dashingsoft/pyarmor/docs/project.rst

     runtime_path to an empty string, and copy :ref:`Runtime Files` to same path of zip file, will solve this problem.

+* package_runtime

+  How to save the runtime files:

+        - 0

+        Save them in the same path with the obufscated scripts

+        - 1 (Default)

+        Save them in the sub-path `pytransform` as a package

+        - 2

+        Same as 1, but the package `pytransform` may be in other path in runtime.
+So the bootstrap code will not be made a relative import when inserting entry script.

 * plugins

     None or list of string